Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 where $\kappa$ denotes known interactions.

-ALS alternates between solving for all user vectors \(p_u\) while fixing item vectors, and vice versa.
+ALS alternates between solving for all user vectors $p_u$ while fixing item vectors, and vice versa.

-After convergence, \(U\) and \(V\) form the latent space representation: each row corresponds to a user or item in an \(f\)-dimensional space, and distances and directions capture similarity patterns.
+After convergence, $U$ and $V$ form the latent space representation: each row corresponds to a user or item in an $f$-dimensional space, and distances and directions capture similarity patterns.

 ALS is highly scalable, parallelizable, and well-suited to sparse data or implicit feedback.